 Irrational exuberance refers to a situation where economic agents develop confidence in the economy and financial markets that is misplaced.
 Consumers, bankers and firms become overly confident and expect asset prices to keep rising and growth to remain strong.
-Irrational exuberance is a factor behind financial crisis.
+Irrational exuberance is a factor behind the financial crisis.

 In periods of irrational exuberance we tend to see:

-- rapid asset price inflation, with prices increasing faster than incomes.
+- Rapid asset price inflation, with prices increasing faster than incomes.